 Algorithms for spectroscopic data

-We develop new and improved algorithms to correct and analyse spectroscopic data.
-In particular, we work with two-dimensional images from different techniques in the infrared part of the spectrum.
+Spectroscopic imaging methods have many applications in both environmental science and medicine.
+We create and improve algorithms and software for correcting and analysing spectroscopic data.
+In particular, we work with 2D images from different techniques in the infrared part of the spectrum.

 Contact